The Vector Grounding Problem: Introduction

-Importantly, this paper does not address whether LLMs or VLMs understand language (or anything at all), engage in linguistic acts, or possess cognitive or mental properties.
-We do not claim that these models `know' what they mean, or even what meaning is, nor that they have any conception of truth or falsity.
-Our sole contention is that the problem of grounding internal states in the world is solvable for LLMs and related models.
-While having grounded internal states may be a crucial step toward understanding, agency, knowledge, and various other cognitive and mental capacities, it is improbable that they are, by themselves, sufficient for those capacities.
-This clarification is especially important as the current debate occasionally blurs these distinctions—--a conflation we strive to avoid in this paper.
+Importantly, this paper does not address whether LLMs and related models \textit{understand} language (or anything at all), engage in linguistic acts, or possess cognitive or mental properties.\footnote{See \citet{goldsteinDoesChatGPTHave2024} and \citet{chalmersPropositionalInterpretabilityArtificial2025} for discussions that also draw on theories of content but consider whether LLMs can be ascribed propositional attitudes, and \citet{stoljarWhyChatGPTDoesnt2025} for a discussion of whether LLMs can think.} We do not claim that these models `know' what they mean, or even what meaning is, nor that they have any conception of truth or falsity.
+Our sole contention is that the problem of grounding internal states and outputs in the world is solvable in principle, and in some cases arguably already in practice, for LLMs and related models.
+While having grounded internal states may be a crucial step toward understanding, agency, knowledge, and various other cognitive and mental capacities, it is unlikely that such states are, by themselves, sufficient for those capacities.
+This clarification is especially important, as the current debate occasionally blurs these distinctions---a conflation we strive to avoid in this paper.

-With these caveats in mind, we will proceed as follows.
-In \autoref{classicalconnectionist}, we briefly introduce two main approaches to artificial intelligence—classical (or symbolic) and connectionist AI—and introduce the Symbol Grounding Problem in the context of the former.
-In \autoref{largepretrained}, we present in more detail the family of connectionist systems to which LLMs and VLMs belong—Large Pre-Trained Models—and reveal that a similar grounding issue arises for them: the Vector Grounding Problem.
-We differentiate between various senses of grounding and show that referential grounding is the one essential to the Vector Grounding Problem in \autoref{fivenotions}.
-Finally, in \autoref{groundinglargeAI}, we argue that at least some LLMs and related multimodal models possess the necessary elements for being grounded in the world.
+We proceed as follows.
+First, we introduce the Symbol Grounding Problem in the context of classical AI (\autoref{classicalconnectionist}).
+Next, we present the Vector Grounding Problem as it applies to LLMs and related models (\autoref{largepretrained}).
+We then differentiate between various notions of grounding, showing that only one of them---\textit{referential grounding}---is essential to the Vector Grounding Problem (\autoref{fivenotions}).
+Drawing on philosophical theories of representational content, we articulate a set of conditions that a system must satisfy to achieve referential grounding (\autoref{theoriesrepresentation}).
+We argue that at least some LLMs and related multimodal models satisfy these requirements, and therefore have internal representations and outputs with intrinsic meaning (\autoref{groundinglargeAI}).
+Finally, we discuss some surprising implications of our argument (\autoref{sec:implications}).